WebFiori/docs/sending-emails.md

 ### The Class `MailConfig`

-The class [`MailConfig`](https://webfiori.com/docs/webfiori/config/MailConfig) is a configuration class which is used to store SMTP connections which are used by the system to send emails.
+The class [`AppConfig`](https://webfiori.com/docs/app/AppConfig) is a configuration class which is used to store some configuration settings of the framework.
+One of the configurations are SMTP connections which are used by the system to send emails.
 The class can be used to store unlimited number of SMTP accounts.
 Every account is kept as an object of type [`SMTPAccount`](https://webfiori.com/docs/webfiori/framework/mail/SMTPAccount).

 ### The Class `EmailMessage`